Smit-Kadivar/jobportal/README.md

 </div>

-JobPortal is a Node.js-based application that allows users to submit job applications with their CVs and retrieve submitted applications.
+JobPortal is a React.js and Node.js-based application that allows users to submit job applications with their CVs and retrieve submitted applications.
 The project uses Express.js, MongoDB, and Multer for file uploads.

 ## Table of Contents